VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 ### Manuscript-Ready Text

 #### Methods
 Raw RNA-Seq fastq files were processed by the VCU Massey Comprehensive Cancer Center Bioinformatics Shared Resource (BISR) using the NextFlow nf-core/rnaseq v3.18.0 pipeline [1].
 Briefly, this pipeline assesses sequencing quality using FastQC v 0.12.1 [2] before and after trimming, performs adaptor trimming with Trim Galore! v0.6.10 [3], and aligns sequencing reads to the GRCh38 human primary assembly reference genome using STAR v 2.7.11b [4] with transcriptome quantification by Salmon v1.10.3 [5].
-Pipeline output includes gene expression raw count data and a comprehensive QC report compiled by MultiQC v1.25.1 [6].
+Pipeline output includes protein intensity data.

-Differential expression analysis was performed using DESeq2 v 1.44.0 [7].
-Lowly expressed genes were filtered out per DESeq2 methods [7] prior to normalization and differential expression testing.
+Differential abundance analysis was performed using limma [7].
+Lowly expressed proteins were filtered out per limma methods [7] prior to normalization and differential abundance testing.
 Significance was calculated using the Wald-test and adjusted using Benjamini Hochberg False Discovery Rate (FDR).
 Volcano plots and heatmaps were generated using the EdgeR TMM normalized count data and visualized using R packages.
-Significant differentially expressed genes (DEGs) are defined as those with an FDR<0.05 and absolute fold-change of 1.5 (log2 fold-change = 0.58) or greater.
-Gene Set Enrichment Analysis (GSEA) [8] for Gene Ontology terms (GO) was performed using the clusterProfiler package [9] across all genes, regardless of significance.
+Significant differentially expressed proteins (DEGs) are defined as those with an FDR<0.05 and absolute fold-change of 1.5 (log2 fold-change = 0.58) or greater.
+Gene Set Enrichment Analysis (GSEA) [8] for Gene Ontology terms (GO) was performed using the clusterProfiler package [9] across all proteins, regardless of significance.
 All computational analyses were performed on VCU’s High Performance Research Computing cluster.

 #### References
 1) Ewels P, Peltzer A, Fillinger S, Patel H, Alneberg J, Wilm A, Garcia MU, Di Tommaso P, Nahnsen S. The nf-core framework for community-curated bioinformatics pipelines.
 Nat Biotechnol.
 2020 Feb 13. doi:10.1038/s41587-020-0439-x